DogeFN/Spark/README.md

 ## 😃 How to use:
 type `-bot YourUserNameGoesHere`
-in commands channel of our discord server then bot will friend request you
+in commands channel of our discord server, then bot will friend request you

 Then whisper the commands of your choice to the bot